CrayLabs/SmartSim/doc/model.rst

 Each function initializes an unsharded ``Orchestrator`` accessible only to the ``Model`` processes on the same compute node.
 When the ``Model`` is started, the ``Orchestrator`` will be launched on the same compute resource as the ``Model``.
-Only the colocated ``Model`` may communicate with the ``Orchestrator`` via a SmartRedis client by using the loopback TCP interface or Unix Domain sockets.
-Extra parameters for the ``Orchestrator`` can be passed into the functions above via `kwargs`.
+Only the colocated ``Model`` may communicate with the ``Orchestrator`` via a SmartRedis ``Client`` by using the loopback TCP interface or Unix Domain sockets.
+Extra parameters for the ``Orchestrator`` can be passed into the colocate functions above via `kwargs`.

 .. code-block:: python